5amfung/qocrawler/README.md

 # How to Start Crawling

-For development and testing right now, the yelp crawler is set up to crawl just a few sites.
+The crawler is set up to stop after about 20 urls.
+So run the following to see how it works.

-    $ cd qocrawl
+    $ scrapy crawl yelp

-    $ source ./env/bin/activate
+The crawler is set up to stop after about downloading 20 urls and cached the downloaded content locally during development.
+Disable them for production.

-    $ scrapy crawl testyelp
+    $ scrapy crawl yelp --set CLOSESPIDER_PAGECOUNT=0 --set HTTPCACHE_ENABLED=False

-For crawling a big site, the crawling cannot complete in a short period of time.
-You may pause (ctrl-c) and resume.
+You may pause (ctrl-c) and resume by persisting the state.

-    $ make jobs
+    $ mkdir jobs
     $ scrapy crawl bigsitespider -s JOBDIR=jobs/bigsitespider-1

 To resume, run this again.